insertokername/custom-authlib/docs/django/2/authorization-server.rst

 Server
 ------

-Authlib provides a ready to use :class:`~authlib.integrations.django_oauth2.AuthorizationServer` which has built-in tools to handle requests and responses::
+insertokname-authlib provides a ready to use :class:`~insertokname-authlib.integrations.django_oauth2.AuthorizationServer` which has built-in tools to handle requests and responses::

-    from authlib.integrations.django_oauth2 import AuthorizationServer
+    from insertokname-authlib.integrations.django_oauth2 import AuthorizationServer

     server = AuthorizationServer(OAuth2Client, OAuth2Token)